 - Don't make it awkward for your employees.
 Visitor check-in apps will automate the visitor photo process.

 - Keeping the emphasis on "company security" light.
 Don't send out alarming messaging about this element of your visitor management system.
 Tell employees and visitors this is a simple measure for "everyone's safety".

 - Making the process fun and lighthearted.
 An example could be "creating a souvenir" for the guest or showing off your new webcam or iPad skills.

 - Today's "selfie culture" should make even a tongue-in-cheek explanation possible, if desired.
 "Let's show Ann your new haircut before she comes down."
 Or, "Here, how about you give me your best selfie."

 - This can also be reciprocal.
 Your visitor management system should show the guest a photo of the employee they are visiting with, further setting them at ease.

 Simply put, your office has a lot of visitors.
 Both employee and visitor name badges are vital to keeping everyone comfortable and safe.
 Not only do they help distinguish one from another, they identify people who may have gained access outside the proper procedure (allowing you to pinpoint the weakness in your visitor management system).
 Visitor photos also help employees create warm and positive first impressions.

 Capturing visitor photos does not need to be awkward.
-They modern approach to visitor registration is a self check-in app, which will take photos during the sign in process.
-Since they can also send visitor notifications, capture NDA eSignatures and create a legible visitor logbook for just a few dollars a day, consider making a digital receptionist central to your visitor registration process.
+The modern approach to visitor registration is a self-check-in app, which will take photos during the sign-in process.
+Since they can also send visitor notifications, capture electronic signatures on NDAs, and create a legible visitor logbook for just a few dollars a day, consider making a digital receptionist central to your visitor registration process.